department of parks and

 The Bicycle Master Plan was completed and adopted by City Council in September

 of 2011.
-The Plan is the result of a 12-month planning process that was led by
+The Plan is the result of a 12-month planning process, presenting

 a framework to help strategize the expansion of the existing bikeway network,